poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 𝐾 = 𝐿_𝑖 is the true language.

 The framework allows us to do membership query for 𝐿_𝑖 but not for 𝐾.
+In another word, the research here is kind  of a set theory game.

 ### Example of arithmetic progression on integers:
 Example of  arithmetic progression on integers：